genicsblog/genicsblog.com/_posts/gouravkhunger/2021-09-26-authentication-in-android-app-with-auth0.md

 {% include youtube.html id="obk3q1AaH6I" %}

-The code for this basic app that we are going to build is present [here on GitHub](https://github.com/gouravkhunger/auth0-demo-android), star it and follow me :)
+The code for this basic app that we are going to build is present here on GitHub:

+{% include linkpreview.html url="https://github.com/gouravkhunger/auth0-demo-android" title="gouravkhunger/auth0-demo-android" %}

+Do star it and follow me to show some support :)

 # Android app setup

 ## Initialize the project

 First, create a new Android Studio Project.
-If you are just checking out Auth0, you can follow the steps mentioned in [my previous article](https://genicsblog.com/how-to-create-your-first-android-app-using-android-studio) on how to make a basic project using Android Studio.
+If you are just checking out Auth0, you can follow the steps mentioned in [my previous article](/how-to-create-your-first-android-app-using-android-studio) on how to make a basic project using Android Studio.

 You can also use an existing project!